digicrafts/2DEffectsCreator/Home.md

 ![](https://github.com/digicrafts/2DEffectsShaderEditor/wiki/images/main.jpg)

-2D Effects Shader Editor is a node-based shader creation tool for creating 2D shader effect that work with 2D sprite and Unity UI.
+**2D Effects Creator** is a node-based shader creation tool for creating 2D shader effect that work with 2D sprite and Unity UI.
 It is tightly and seamlessly integrated with Unity’s UI.
 This integrated solution provides a familiar and consistent development environment for your shader creation workflow.

 [What's New?](https://github.com/digicrafts/2DFXShaderEditor/wiki/Whats-New)